 - 1. Establish that the patient meets the signs and symptoms for suspected mpox. - Observe appropriate infection control procedures (i.e. isolation with universal precautions).
-As soon as the decision is made to proceed on the basis of a presumptive diagnosis of mpox, measures should be applied to minimize exposure of HCWs, other patients and other close contacts. - Clinical management is supportive and will vary from case to case, but typically cases are self-resolving. - Inform the NICD hotline (0800 212 552) and notify the local and provincial communicable disease control co-ordinator (CDCC) telephonically so that additional case finding and extensive contact tracing can be conducted. - Notify the case telephonically and through the NMC App - complete the Case Investigation Form (CIF-MPOX).
+As soon as the decision is made to proceed on the basis of a presumptive diagnosis of mpox, measures should be applied to minimize exposure of HCWs, other patients and other close contacts. - Clinical management is supportive and will vary from case to case, but typically cases are selfresolving.
+Tecovirimat is an anti-viral agent that may be used for people with severe mpox disease. - 4.
+Inform the NICD hotline (0800 212 552) and notify the local and provincial communicable disease control co-ordinator (CDCC) telephonically so that additional case finding and extensive contact tracing can be conducted. - 5.
+Notify the case telephonically and through the NMC App complete the Case Investigation Form (CIF-MPOX).
 Submit forms to provincial CDCC. - 6.
 Submit samples to NICD for laboratory testing.

-Differential Diagnosis:
+Differential diagnosis:

-Other rash illnesses, some commonly found, include chickenpox, hand-foot-and-mouth disease, measles, bacterial and fungal skin infections, syphilis, molluscum contagiosum and drug-related rashes.
+Other rash illnesses, some commonly found, include chickenpox (caused by varicella virus), hand-foot-and-mouth disease, measles, bacterial and fungal skin infections, syphilis, molluscum contagiosum and drug-related rashes.

 Lymphadenopathy in the prodromal phase of illness distinguishes mpox from chickenpox.